-The Coronavirus Disease 2019 (COVID-19) outbreak has a lot of people worried.
-The World Health Organization (WHO) recently labeled this strand of coronavirus a pandemic.
-It has impacted nearly every country around the world.
-If you are an expectant/birth mother, you may be extra concerned about your health, or have many questions on how to stay safe.
-In this time of social distancing, self-quarantining, and genuine uncertainty, it is hard to feel comfortable with anything – including an unplanned pregnancy.
+Two years ago, the World Health Organization (WHO) labeled COVID-19 a global pandemic.
+It has impacted nearly every country around the world and continues to spread and affect our communities.
+If you are pregnant or have recently given birth, you may be extra concerned about your health during this time.
+You may also have many questions on how to stay safe during the COVID-19 pandemic.
+In this time of mask-wearing and genuine uncertainty, it is hard to feel comfortable with anything – including an unplanned pregnancy.

-If you are in this situation, take a deep breath.
+If you are facing an unplanned pregnancy now, take a deep breath.
 It is just as important to care for your mental and emotional health, as well as your physical health.
-Doctors and health experts agree that some of the best ways to defend yourself from COVID-19 include practicing good hygiene and avoiding group gatherings.
+Doctors and health experts agree that some of the best ways to defend yourself from COVID-19 include social distancing, practicing good hygiene, wearing a mask, and getting vaccinated.
+It is also important to take care of your mental health and well-being.
 If you need support at any time, know that help is available.
 Adoptions With Love is still working hard during this time of need.
 If you are considering adoption or would like to meet with one of our counselors, you can do so at any point – over the phone, video chat, or in-person if you wish.

 At Adoptions With Love, we understand this is a difficult time for you.
-To help you get through this, we have answered some frequently asked questions around coronavirus during pregnancy.
+To help you get through, we have answered some frequently asked questions about COVID-19 during pregnancy.

 - Are pregnant women at a higher risk for contracting COVID-19?